 These courses can only be covered if they are included in your program of study as documented within the degree evaluation tool.
 This is based on their current program of study at the time of payment up to the census date (12th class day, 4th class day for summer).
 If they are “extra” courses to get you into a major and not part of your current program of study, then they are not eligible.

 Certain certificate programs and Teacher Certifications (with other limiting factors) will be eligible for Federal Aid.
 Certificate programs are approved for federal aid by the Department of Education and noted below.
-Teacher Certification is a special program that is offered through the College of Education and has additional factors that affect students' aid eligibility.
+Teacher Certification is a special program that is offered through the School of Education & Human Development and has additional factors that affect students' aid eligibility.

 Courses taken for certificates (not listed below) must also count towards your major or minor in the degree evaluation to be counted for Federal Financial Aid eligibility.